 I found a quote by Scott J. Zashin, a rheumatologist M.D., concerning arthritis cures, in which he said: “Lyme disease and bacterial arthritis both can be cured by antibiotics.
 An arthritis due to a virus, such as Parvovirus, is a self-limited condition (runs its course without treatment).

-Increasingly, patients are choosing natural arthritis pain supplements
+Increasingly, chronic pain patients choose natural arthritis pain supplements